 Risk management framework

 FMO has implemented a comprehensive risk management framework that reflects its banking license, support agreement with the Dutch State, and its mandate to do business in high-risk countries.
-The risk management framework is based on the three lines of defense principle, with the role of the first line of defense (investment departments and supporting functions) being balanced by the second line (Risk Management and Compliance) and the third line (Internal Audit) to provide independent assurance.
+The risk management framework is based on the three lines principle, with the role of the first line (investment departments and supporting functions) being balanced by the second line (Risk Management, Compliance and Credit) and the third line (Internal Audit) to provide independent assurance.

 FMO’s risk appetite is reconsidered annually and approved by the Management Board and the Supervisory Board.
 Adherence to risk limits is monitored by dedicated risk committees.